mrmrs/component-api-talk/README.md

 export default buttonThemeTemplate
 ```

 Then we could define what values we want to pass in.
-We might pass in an entire array, declare literal values, pass in a filtered array.
+We might pass in an entire
+array, declare literal values, pass in a filtered array.
 We have javascript.
+We
-We can do whatever we want.
+can do whatever we want!

 ```
 import theme from './theme'